-Take a journey through the ages as you ascend the medieval tower of St Peter’s.
-The tower is now open to visitors for the first time, providing views across Sandwich.
+Take a journey through the ages as you ascend the stairs of the medieval tower of St Peter’s.
+The tower is open to visitors, providing views across Sandwich.
 On a clear day, you might even catch a glimpse of France!

 The history of St Peter's